-The Central Queensland Gas Pipeline Project (Moranbah to Gladstone) was on 16 December 2004 declared a significant project by the Queensland Coordinator-General (CoG) pursuant to Section 26 of the Queensland State Development and Public Works Organisation Act 1971 (the 'SDPWOA') and this declaration requires Enertrade to prepare an EIS under that Act.
-These TOR are to assist Enertrade to develop a comprehensive EIS for the Project.
+The Southern Regional Water Pipeline Project was on 29 September declared a significant project by the Coordinator-General (CG) pursuant to Section 26 of the State Development and Public Works Organisation Act 1971 (the 'SDPWOA') for which an Environmental Impact Statement ('EIS') is required.
+SRWP Co is now required to prepare an EIS about the project to address the TOR when they are finalised.